Chrysler says October car sales best in five years

 Chrysler said it was the 31st consecutive year-to-year increase in its monthly sales.
 Four of the company’s five brands -- Chrysler, Dodge, Ram Truck and Fiat -- saw sales gains in October.
 Jeep sales fell 5 percent.

-U.S. auto sales are expected to show a rise of 11 percent for October, led by Toyota Motor Corp (7203.T) and Honda Motor Co (7267.T), which benefited from increased demand for compact cars, as gasoline prices remained high across the country.
+U.S. auto sales are expected to show a rise of 11 percent for October, led by Toyota Motor Corp and Honda Motor Co, which benefited from increased demand for compact cars, as gasoline prices remained high across the country.

 The annual sales rate is expected to be 14.9 million vehicles for the second straight month, according to a Reuters poll of economists.